Sgt-Roukoz/SYSC3303-Project/README.txt

-    Elevator.java - Class file holding the Elevator Subsystem of the simulation ELEVATOR_BUTTON.java - File holding an ENUM representing various button states for elevator ElevatorEvent.java - Class used to encapsulate the information required by floor events ElevatorInspector - File with classes used to implement GUI ElevatorState.java - Interface for Elevator States
+    Elevator.java - Class file holding the Elevator Subsystem of the simulation ELEVATOR_BUTTON.java - File holding an ENUM representing various button states for elevator ElevatorEvent.java - Class used to encapsulate the information required by floor events ElevatorInspector.java - File with classes used to implement GUI ElevatorState.java - Interface for Elevator States
     Floor.java - Class file holding the Floor Subsystem of the simulation HelperFunctions.java - Helper functions, mainly for string and byte[] messages